huggingface/neuralcoref/README.md

 ### Install NeuralCoref from source

-You can also install NeuralCoref from the source.
+You can also install NeuralCoref from sources.
 You will need to install the dependencies first which includes Cython and SpaCy.

-You can install from source as follows:
+Here is the process:

 ```bash
 venv .env